PostMonsterG/drumkit-samples/SaveFileToGitHub/README.md

   Suitable for JavaScript, the text from the nodes of the outline will be included, with indentation per OPML indentation level

 ### To install this
+You will also need to install the **Configure GitHub User Name** Drumkit sample.

 #### Open the latest version of this Drumkit in Drummer
 - <b>File → Open URL...</b>